britannio/in_app_review/README.md

 ![In-App Review IOS Demo](https://github.com/britannio/in_app_review/blob/master/in_app_review/screenshots/ios.png)

 # Description
-Flutter plugin that lets you show a system review pop up where users can leave a review for your app without needing to leave it.
+A Flutter plugin that lets you show a system review pop up where users can leave a review for your app without needing to leave it.
 Alternatively you can open your store listing via a deep link.

-Uses the [In-App Review](https://developer.android.com/guide/playcore/in-app-review) API on Android and the [SKStoreReviewController](https://developer.apple.com/documentation/storekit/skstorereviewcontroller) on iOS/MacOS
+It uses the [In-App Review](https://developer.android.com/guide/playcore/in-app-review) API on Android and the [SKStoreReviewController](https://developer.apple.com/documentation/storekit/skstorereviewcontroller) on iOS/MacOS

 # Usage

-Use the following code to attempt to display the system review pop up.
-Beware that this does **not** guarantee that the pop up will be displayed as the quota may have been exceeded.
-On IOS & MacOS, this quota is three times in a 365 day period.
-On Android it is unclear: https://developer.android.com/guide/playcore/in-app-review#quotas
+## `requestReview()`

+The following code triggers the In-App Review prompt.
+This should **not** be used frequently as the underlying API's enforce strict quotas on this feature to provide a great user experience.

 ```dart
 import 'package:in_app_review/in_app_review.dart';